johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Qiang Liu is an associate professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
-Currently, he mainly focuses on trustworthy AI, large language models and AI for science.
+Currently, he mainly focuses on trustworthy AI, LLM safety and misinformation detection.
 Before that, he received his PhD degree from CASIA, where he mainly focused on data mining and misinformation detection.